Content created: 1987

 Having made my polemic against any assumption of uniformity among Esperantists as a whole, let me turn to some in the American movement, back to George and Sally and Ann and their compatriots, and try to describe some axes of their interest and involvement.
 First we must notice that the United States provides a quite different context for the study of any foreign language than do other countries.
 The model of the Esperantist as seeker of linguistic liberation may apply to some European elites, but American learners rarely progress enough to feel unconstrained.
 The premier, if incipiently deteriorating (Starr 1978), world position of English makes other languages unnecessary for most Americans, and makes those inclined to study a language uncertain which one is most worth learning (Lewin and Jordan 1981).
-Thus, while in most of the world Esperanto is almost never a person's second-learned language, many Americans who take on Esperanto are monolingual or nearly so.
-Compared with Esperanto students elsewhere, Americans tend, I think, to need more work but expect less work in learning Esperanto, and to demand less fluency in themselves and their fellows.
+Thus, while in most of the rest of the world Esperanto is almost never a person's second-learned language, many Americans who take on Esperanto are monolingual or nearly so.
+Compared with Esperanto students elsewhere, Americans tend, I think, to need to do more work but expect to do less work in learning Esperanto, and to demand less fluency in themselves and their fellows.
 Americans also tend to worry less about language problems in their own lives, while being easily convinced of the severity of language problems "over there."
 (Footnote 16) Strong motivations for learning Esperanto elsewhere hardly apply to the United States.

 16-For the logic of appeal often made by American Esperantists, see Ornstein (1975).

 17 The Esperanto movement has devoted few resources to establishing either claim.
 Perhaps such a demonstration is felt unnecessary, or perhaps some Esperantists fear that the claims are untrue.
 It is, however, difficult to test general claims like these.